Rasel120/How-to-use-github-or-git-bsah/README.md

 git add .- Add all the files in the directory

 git commit -m "First commit"- It establishes a connection with local repository

+git pull- Fetch from and integrate with another repository or a local branch

 git push origin master- It establishes a connection with a remote repository and upload your source code or files to GitHub